Configuring the Kubernetes Ingestor Backend Plugin#

 timeout: 600

-# Whether to auto add the argo cd plugins annotation to the ingested components if the ingested resources have the ArgoCD tracking annotation added to them. defaults to false
+# Whether to auto add the argo cd plugins annotation to the ingested components if the ingested resources have the ArgoCD tracking annotation added to them. defaults to true

 argoIntegration: true